 - Remove dirt, grime, grease and stains

-- Do the majority of the work for me so I can use less elbow grease
+- Do a great job so I can use less product and less elbow grease

 Soap Scum Remover